Diversity Hiring: 6 Steps To Hiring More Diverse Candidates

 Go back to the diversity hiring metric goal you decided on in Step 2.
 Did you hit your goal?
 Which strategies were effective and which ones weren’t?
 If you were successful at hitting your diversity hiring goal, rinse and repeat.
 If not, evaluate which strategies were effective and which ones weren’t and re-iterate your process.

 Workplace diversity and inclusion is a top priority for HR in 2016.
-Diversity hiring is hiring based on merit with special care taken to ensure procedures are free from biases related to a candidate’s age, race, gender, religion, sexual orientation, and other personal characteristics that are unrelated to their job performance.
+Diversity hiring is hiring based on merit with special care taken to ensure procedures have reduced biases related to a candidate’s age, race, gender, religion, sexual orientation, and other personal characteristics that are unrelated to their job performance.

 To increase your diversity hiring, take the following 6 steps: